 There’s something about a new season that calls for change.
 Whether that’s switching up the decor in your house or a new haircut, there’s no denying change is good.
-If you’re looking to make a big change to your home, why not give it a new coat of paint?
+If you’re looking to make a big change to your home, why not give the exterior a new coat of paint?

-We’ve already talked about why you should paint your home’s exterior as a way to freshen up your home for the new season.
-As you know, painting your home a fresh new colour is a great way to add value and curb appeal.
+We’ve already talked about why you should paint your home’s exterior as a way to increase curb appeal, especially if you’re looking to sell your home.
 Painting is also inexpensive compared completely redoing the siding and also helps protect against harsh Canadian weather.

 Before you start picking out paint colours, there are two questions to consider, when and how do you paint the entire exterior of a house?

-Timing is everything when it comes to painting the outside of your home.
 Unlike the inside of your home, you have to consider the weather before you put brush to house.
-Late spring and summer are the best and most common times to paint.
+Late spring and summer are the best and most common times to paint exteriors.
 Depending on where you live and what the climate is like, you may be able to paint as late as the fall.

 Spring can be a rainy season, so it’s important to find a few days that are going to be dry.
 Paint should not be applied to a wet or damp surface, and doing so can result in an uneven paint job and flaking paint.
 If your surface feels dry to the touch after a heavy rainfall, wait at least one day before starting to paint as there could be moisture inside materials like wood.